adesai47/c0524-code-solutions/typescript-operators/typescript-operators-quiz-notes.md

 - How does spread syntax differ from rest syntax?

-Spread syntax "expands" an array into its elements, while rest syntax collects multiple elements and "condenses" them into a single element
+Spread syntax "expands" an array into its elements, while rest syntax collects multiple elements and "condenses" them into a single element.

 ## Notes